marcomaida/claycode/README.md

 This project is licensed under the MIT License with the Commons Clause.

 You are free to use, modify, and distribute this code for non-commercial purposes.
 Commercial use is prohibited without obtaining a commercial license.

-For commercial use inquiries, please contact https://claycode.io.
+For commercial use inquiries, please contact the authors.